Paklock/HackRF1/Dissecting-the-Temperature-logger.md

 ### Third test
 I placed my Portapack outside, where it cooled down for about 30 minutes (Temperature outside is about 15ºC).

-Back inside, when powered up I got a first sensor value of 7, which would correspond to -10ºC.
-Room temperature is about 22ºC
+Back inside, I powered it up and got a first sensor value of 7, which would correspond to -10ºC.

 About a minute later the sensor value increased by one, returning 8, which should correspond to -5ºC.
 Portapack's case temp was about 20ºC

-### Our second analysis
+### Second analysis

 My observation indicates that MAX2832 temperature sensor is NOT giving out an absolute temp value (It reflects neither the ambient temperature inside the Portapack, nor an on-chip temperature).

 At first glance, this sensor value **might** be the relative temperature change (increase) between ambient temperature (Which goes up when Portapack is transmitting, as evidenced on the aluminium case external measurement) and the MAX2837 temperature itself.

 So what could be wrong ?
-We consider the following:
+Consider the following:

 * MAX2837 Datasheet may be wrong
-* We are not correctly interpreting the MAX2837 description for the On-Chip Digital Temperature Sensor
+* I am not correctly interpreting the MAX2837 description for the On-Chip Digital Temperature Sensor
 * Portapack's code might have a bug and reading are wrong

 After more code delving, a conclusion is reached: MAX2837 documentation is failing to correctly explain the On-Chip Digital Temperature Sensor values.